dainst/idai-field/README.md

 When using **MacOS**, you need [Wine](http://www.davidbaumgold.com/tutorials/wine-mac/) to build Windows [packages](https://github.com/dainst/idai-field-client/blob/master/README.md#packacking).

-Note that creating **Linux** packages should be possible with electron, but this is yet untested and not enabled.
+Note that creating **Linux** packages should be possible with Electron, but this is yet untested and not enabled.